stark1tty/SedMob/README.md

 ## Development Notes

-v.1.0.0-alpha (18 April 2023): I've created a quick and dirty .apk for testing if this still works as a good free and open source data collection tool for fieldwork.
+### v.1.0.0-alpha (18 April 2023)

+I've created a quick and dirty .apk for testing if this still works as a good free and open source data collection tool for fieldwork.
 Comments and help are welcome.
 The [original repo by Pawel Wolniewicz](https://github.com/pwlw/SedMob) is generally contained within the www folder.
 The .apk can be found on the release page here: https://github.com/stark1tty/SedMob/releases/tag/v1.0.0-alpha

 Right now the interface is installable and mostly navigable, but it is incapable of data entry and functionality.

-The hope is to get functionality working and then build it out for sediment core logging. *Hopefully* a module could be added for export for RockWorks.
+The hope is to get functionality working and then build it out for sediment core logging.
+Feel free to add to the lists below.

+#### To dos
+- Rebuild with older version of Gradle (fingers crossed)
+- Investigate CSS/prettify UI
+- Create menu options for default sedimentological recording, bonus for including Tröels-Smith (1955)
+- Ensure local saving works correctly.

+#### Possible Future Roadmap
+- Colour Recording.
+- *Hopefully* a module could be added for export for RockWorks.
+- Gallery options.
+- Other export options e.g. to Dropbox, email, etc.
+- Figure out server linking.
+- SedLog style previews?

 ---